paambaati/k8s-crd-schema-sync/README.md

 #### Sub-Commands

-The tool now supports three sub-commands for fine-grained control:
+The tool now supports three sub-commands for fine-grained control –

 ```bash
 # Dump CRDs directly from a Kubernetes cluster